daltonclaybrook/Settler/README.md

 }
 ```

-This is a trivial example which on its own may not warrant a special “resolver,” but as we’ll see below in the “Who is Settler for?” section, a resolver can be helpful in the development and maintenance of large and dense dependency graphs.
+>Note: This is a trivial example which on its own may not warrant a special “resolver,” but as we’ll see below in the “Who is Settler for?” section, a resolver can be helpful in the development and maintenance of large and dense dependency graphs.

 See [Resolver.md](https://github.com/daltonclaybrook/Settler/blob/main/Resolver.md) for an in-depth `Resolver` implementation guide.